snable/webapp/README.md

-# This is a template webapp
+# This is a webapp template

-It have gulp config with tasks
+There is gulp config with tasks
 * stylus
 * jade
 * browserify (coffee)
-* bower
 * images (simple copy)
 * sprites

 ## Usage

-After clonning this - run:
+After clonning this repo - run:

 ```
 npm install